ArctosDB/documentation/_how_to/How-to-Find-and-Edit-Loans.markdown

 ## Finding Loans

-Use the Arctos drop-down menus to select **Manage Data > Transactions > Find Loan**
+Use the Arctos drop-down menus to select **Tools Directory > Accessions, Loans, Permits tile > [Loan: Search](https://arctos.database.museum/Loan.cfm)**

-To find loans that have not been closed (i.e., active loans), click the button on the right side of this page titled: **Find all loans that are not ‘closed'**.
-Otherwise, use the options on the left side of the screen to search for loans by collection, recipients, etc.
+To find all overdue loans, click the button on the top of the page called: **Fill: Overdue Loans** to autopopulate the date and search terms.
+Otherwise, use the options to search for loans by collection, recipients, terms etc.

 When finished, click the “Find Loans” button and a new page will appear with a list of search results.
 To view loan details, click “Review Items”.